Alien vs Predator (Atari Jaguar video game)

-Alien vs Predator is a 1994 first-person shooter developed by Rebellion Developments and published by Atari Corporation for the Atari Jaguar.
-It was also distributed in Japan by Mumin Corporation, where it became a pack-in game for the console.
-It is the first entry in the Alien vs. Predator franchise developed by Rebellion.
-Taking place in a simulation depicting the fall of the Golgotha training base camp, the game offers three playable scenarios: Alien, Predator, or a human of the Colonial Marines.
-The player is presented with a series of interconnected sublevels and ships to progress through.
-Each character has different objectives, abilities, weapons, and disadvantages.
+Alien vs Predator (AVP) is a 1994 first-person shooter video game developed by Rebellion Developments and published by Atari for the Atari Jaguar.
+It is Rebellion's first work in the Alien vs. Predator franchise.
+Set in a simulation depicting the Golgotha training base, the game offers three character scenarios where the player takes on the role of an Alien, a Predator, or a human from the Colonial Marines.
+Each character has different objectives, weapons, and abilities, as well as distinct advantages and disadvantages.